JuanDarquea/Docx_Translator/Readme.md

 ## Download for Use

-Once a release is published, download the Windows installer or `.exe` from the project’s Releases page.
+Once a release is published, download the Windows installer (`Docx_Translator_Setup.exe`) from the project’s Releases page.
 Until then, use the Windows build steps above to produce your own `Docx_Translator.exe`.

 ## DeepL Setup

-Create a `Project_env.env`
+The app creates a user-local `Project_env.env` on first run.
-Add your DeepL API key to `Project_env.env`:
+Add your DeepL API key there:
 ```
 DEEPL_API_KEY=your_key_here
 ```